eliminmax/eambfc/README.md

 * [x] automatic testing of brainfuck source files in `test/` directory
 * [x] add tests for additional errors
 * [x] refactor code to reduce use of function-like macros
+* [x] add script to build with different compilers and compiler flags
+  * this should hopefully catch any undefined behavior or portability issues

 #### In Progress